Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: Neutrino attenuation by DM

 We finish this part of the discussion by comparing the constraints from active galaxy NGC 1068.
 This time, we have a continuous emission of neutrinos, with IceCube observing around 80 events with energies between 1 - 15~TeV.
 Constraints for $n=1$ and $n=0$ come from~\cite{Cline_2023}, presented as usual as red and blue triangles in all panels, respectively, placed at the reference energy $E_0=10$~TeV used in~\cite{Cline_2023}.
 Here, we see that both cases place stronger constraints than the IceCube flux and the three models considered.
 For $n=1$, the models putting the closest constraint at the reference energy are those by Wang~\textit{et al.}~\cite{Wang_2022} and Yang~\textit{et al.}~\cite{Yang:2024bsf}, while for $n=0$ we have Yang~\textit{et al.}~\cite{Yang:2024bsf} slightly over one order of magnitude above it.

 Interestingly, no other work has considered the $n=-1$ and $n=-2$ cases, which we consider particularly important.
-As we have mentioned before, most fluxes rely their prediction of $N_{\rm pred}$ on the lowest energy part of the spectrum, which is very strongly affected by interactions going like $(E_\nu/E_0)^{-1}$ or $(E_\nu/E_0)^{-2}$.
+As we have mentioned before, most fluxes rely their prediction of $N_{\textrm{pred}}$ on the lowest energy part of the spectrum, which is very strongly affected by interactions going like $(E_\nu/E_0)^{-1}$ or $(E_\nu/E_0)^{-2}$.

 Beyond astrophysical sources, a model-independent signal of interactions between DM and neutrinos is their effect on the CMB angular power spectra and the late-time matter power spectrum.
-For a constant cross section, Ref.~\cite{Mosbech:2020ahp} derives a limit of $\sigma_{\nu DM} < 2.2 \times 10^{-30}\,{\rm cm}^2$~($m_{DM}/$GeV) using data from the CMB, baryon acoustic oscillations and gravitational lensing.
-In addition, the study carried out in~\cite{Wilkinson:2014ksa} recognized the Lyman-$\alpha$ forest as a good probe of neutrino-DM interactions, setting a constraint on the cross-section of $\mathcal O(10^{-33})\,{\rm cm}^2$, assuming it to be constant in energy and taking $m_{DM}=1$~GeV.
-However, a refined analysis in~\cite{Hooper:2021rjc} found a preference for non-zero DM-neutrino interactions \footnote{Further support for a possible nonzero interaction was found in an analysis based on CMB data from the Atacama Cosmology Telescope~\cite{Brax:2023rrf, Brax:2023tvn}, consistent with the Lyman-$\alpha$ result in~\cite{Hooper:2021rjc}.} so, to be conservative, we take this bound equal to their lower limit at 1$\sigma$, that is, $\sigma_{\nu DM} < 3.6 \times 10^{-32}\,{\rm cm}^2$~($m_{DM}/$GeV).
-Even stronger bounds have been obtained from 21~cm cosmology, reaching $\sigma_{\nu DM} < 4.4 \times 10^{-33}\,{\rm cm}^2$~($m_{DM}/$GeV)~\cite{ Dey:2022ini}.
+For a constant cross section, Ref.~\cite{Mosbech:2020ahp} derives a limit of $\sigma_{\nu DM} < 2.2 \times 10^{-30}\,{\textrm{cm}}^2$~($m_{DM}/$GeV) using data from the CMB, baryon acoustic oscillations and gravitational lensing.
+In addition, the study carried out in~\cite{Wilkinson:2014ksa} recognized the Lyman-$\alpha$ forest as a good probe of neutrino-DM interactions, setting a constraint on the cross-section of $\mathcal O(10^{-33})\,{\textrm{cm}}^2$, assuming it to be constant in energy and taking $m_{DM}=1$~GeV.
+However, a refined analysis in~\cite{Hooper:2021rjc} found a preference for non-zero DM-neutrino interactions\footnote{Further support for a possible nonzero interaction was found in an analysis based on CMB data from the Atacama Cosmology Telescope~\cite{Brax:2023rrf, Brax:2023tvn}, consistent with the Lyman-$\alpha$ result in~\cite{Hooper:2021rjc}.} so, to be conservative, we take this bound equal to their lower limit at 1$\sigma$, that is, $\sigma_{\nu DM} < 3.6 \times 10^{-32}\,{\textrm{cm}}^2$~($m_{DM}/$GeV).
+A recent analysis using the observational data of Milky-Way satellite galaxies from the Dark Energy Survey (DES) and PanSTARRS1 obtain a bound of $\sigma_{\nu DM} < 10^{-32}\,{\textrm{cm}}^2$~($m_{DM}/$GeV) \cite{Akita:2023yga}.
+Even stronger bounds have been obtained from 21~cm cosmology, reaching $\sigma_{\nu DM} < 4.4 \times 10^{-33}\,{\textrm{cm}}^2$~($m_{DM}/$GeV)~\cite{ Dey:2022ini}.